 II.
 World Athletics is requested to modify the results of the above-mentioned event accordingly and to consider any further action within its own competence.

 III.
 The National Olympic Committee of Turkey shall ensure full implementation of this decision.

 The full decision is available here.

-The reanalysis programme for the samples from the Olympic Games London 2012 will continue in 2019 before the statute of limitations is reached by 2020*.
+The reanalysis programme for the samples from the Olympic Games London 2012 will continue until the end of the statute of limitations period is reached in August 2020*.

-You can find at the following links the list of Anti-doping rule violations during or after the Olympic Games and the detailed results of the IOC reanalysis programme from 2004 to today.
+You can find at the following links the list of anti-doping rule violations during or after the Olympic Games and the detailed results of the IOC reanalysis programme from 2004 tothe present day.

 This is part of the IOC’s efforts to protect clean athletes and the integrity of the competition.
 The IOC has been storing samples from the Olympic Games since Athens 2004, and has reanalysed them systematically.
 The fight against doping is a top priority for the IOC, which has established a zero-tolerance policy to combat cheating and to make anyone responsible for using or providing doping products accountable.

 * Please note that, for legal reasons, the IOC will not give detailed information on possible cases.
 This would follow in due course.

 The International Olympic Committee is a not-for-profit independent international organisation made up of volunteers, which is committed to building a better world through sport.
 It redistributes more than 90 per cent of its income to the wider sporting movement, which means that every day the equivalent of 3.4 million US dollars goes to help athletes and sports organisations at all levels around the world.

 For more information, please contact the IOC Media Relations Team: